schorfES/node-lintspaces/README.md

 ### trailingspaces option

-Tests for useless whitespaces (trailing whitespaces) at each lineending of all files.
+Tests for useless whitespaces (trailing whitespaces) at each line ending of all files.
 Default value is `false`.

 ```javascript